Amazon Web Services

 - On the Storage page, select Add Storage.

-- Enter the Bucket Name.
+- Enter the bucket name.

-- If applicable, enter a Prefix that indicates the folder structure for run data.
+in the bucket name. - If applicable, enter a Prefix that indicates the folder structure for run data.

-- Select the Use for Run Upload setting.
+Use for Run Upload

 - Select Save.